Code Of Business Ethics And Conduct

 The Company allocates effort and money to protect its intellectual property.
 We are sensitive to issues regarding the improper use of Georgian Airways’s intellectual property and avoiding the improper use of intellectual property of others, including but not limited to copyrights, trademarks, trade secrets and patents.
 The Company adheres and requires her employees to adhere to copyright laws, including the application of those laws to copyrighted work in print, video, music, computer software or other electronic formats.
 Employees are not allowed to make any unauthorized reproduction of any copyrighted work.

 All employees are responsible for the proper use of Company physical resources and property, as well as its proprietary and other confidential information.
 All employees are also responsible for the protection of the Company's assets, both tangible (such as material, buildings, people, property, information, revenues) and intangible (such as communications networks, information systems, intellectual property).
-All employees must act reasonably and take appropriate measures to prevent losses arising from willful action by others, both outside and within the Company, which may result in personal injury, property damage, theft, loss, abuse or unauthorized access to physical assets, and intellectual property (including data).
+All employees must act reasonably and take appropriate measures to prevent losses arising from willful action by others, both outside and within the Company, which may result in personal injury, property damage, theft, loss, abuse or unauthorized access to physical or logical assets, and intellectual property (including data).

 The tangible and intangible property of the Company and third parties must be protected from loss, damage, theft, vandalism, sabotage or unauthorized use, copying, disclosure or disposal.
 Property must be used exclusively for legitimate business purposes, subject to limited exceptions involving telephones, computers, e-mail accounts and the Internet.
 Limited personal use of such Company property may be permissible provided that use is reasonable, is not for the purpose of carrying on non-Company business and does not impede or reduce an employee's ability to perform his/her duties, diminish productivity or effectiveness at work or negatively impact the Company in any way.